 Water Saving Tips

-- When thawing frozen meats, plan ahead and thaw them in the refrigerator rather than hastening thawing in warm water soaks.
-This will be safer and healthier in the long run.
+- When thawing frozen meats, plan ahead and thaw them in the refrigerator rather than thawing in warm water soaks.
+This will be safer and healthier, too.

 Household Water Leaks

-Check all the household faucets for leaks, especially outside faucets and garden hose connections.
+- Check all the household faucets for leaks, especially outside faucets and garden hose connections.
 Make repairs when necessary.
 A leak no matter how small can add up.
 A slow drip can waste 75 gallons a week.
 A steady drip can waste 200 gallons a week.
 A stream can waste 1000 gallons a week.

 Lawn & Garden

-When planning an ornamental garden, incorporate plant species that don't require as much water.
+- When planning a garden, incorporate native plant species or plant species that don't require as much water.
 Mulch heavily wherever practical to prevent moisture loss.